Victorpropython/Teennzee/README.md

-Teenzee Project, this is a project Built for Teenagers, Back then while growing up faced alot of challenges on which sometimes i wish i was never born.
-The pains and suffering
-Not having an elder one who you could relate to personally without Holding back any thing, was not there.
-Except your parent, which implies that not everything will be said.
-So on that note i dont want another generation to pass through same pains as i did, So Teenzee was born A place one can meet a life coach, express whole heartedly without holding back and its being giving a guidiance and a family on how and what to Do.

-Teennzee : Every ones life counts and Greatness is Possible
 # TeenZee: A MERN-Stack Guidance And Counselling Application For Teens And Younger Youth

 Welcome to **TeenZee**, a **Webstack Portfolio Project**!